afarahva/gleqpy/README.md

 The figure above compares memory kernels, the black line was used as an input for a simulation and blue/green lines were extracted by analyzing the data from that simulation.
+Note: differences here are by design, the lines can be made to match more closely by running a longer simulation to converge better time correlation functions.

 Pedagogical examples of how to set up, run, and analyze GLE simulations are provided in the **examples** directory.
 Examples include toy simulations, GLE for solid dynamics with ASE,